 Renaming user accounts

-I have renamed my users in the directory (e.g. in Active Directory).
+I have renamed my users in the directory (e.g. in Active Directory Domain, Google Workspace etc), or I’m moving from sAMAccountNames to UPNs.
 How do I also rename my accounts in PaperCut?

 PaperCut uses the username as the primary user identifier.
 In effect it’s the primary key in the database.
-Hence PaperCut treats renaming an Active Directory user account as a brand new account.
-It’s equivalent to deleting the old account and adding a new account.
-Due to limitations in the Windows API, and the need to be cross platform, it’s not possible for us to use things like SAM account UIDs to identify accounts and hence we can’t support automatic renaming.
+When a user is renamed in a directory (like AD), PaperCut treats the renamed Active Directory user account as a brand new account (the equivalent to deleting the old account and adding a new account).
+Due to limitations in the Windows API, and the need to be cross platform, it’s not possible for us to use things like SAM account UIDs to identify accounts, so automatic renaming of Users in PaperCut is not supported.

-PaperCut does however provide some advanced scripting tools that can be used to manage account renaming, usually as part of a user name change script that may change names in multiple systems in one go.
+Either way, PaperCut does provide some scripting tools that can be used to manage account renaming.
 The server-command program can be used either directly, or in a script to manually facilitate account renaming.

-The procedure is as follows:

-The same procedure may be used on Linux, Novell or Mac server systems.
+The same procedure may be used on Linux, Novell or macOS server systems.
 The path to server-command will however vary depending on the platform.

 Advanced network/system administrators may wish to use server-command directly in a